dre0dru/dre0dru.github.io/data/blog/addressables-services.md

 - Compile-time type safety using `AssetReference<T>` for the asset loading operations.
   - Providing generic `IAddressablesLoader<T>` that accepts `AssetReference<T>` only of the same type constraint as its arguments.
 - Ensuring resources are properly loaded and unloaded after they are not needed by separating resources management in two phases:
   - Preload phase: preload and hold all required resources in `IAddressablesLoader<T>` instance.
 Use them in sync way during gameplay.
-It is also possible to load necessary resources whenever you need, but it is better to cleanly define entry point where everything is prepared beforehand.
+It is also possible to load necessary resources whenever you need, but it is better to cleanly define an entry point where everything is prepared beforehand.
   - Unload phase: release and loaded or individual resources from `IAddressablesLoader<T>`, e.g. when switching to another `Scene` with different set of required assets.
   - No need to worry about ref-counts since all references are concentrated in one place and it is impossible to load something twice or use asset that was not preloaded before.
 - Project independence.
-Package can be used in almost any projects, it has a small codebase with possibility to extend it further when needs arise.
+Package can be used in almost every project, it has a small codebase with the possibility to extend it further when needs arise.

 ## Result

-[Addressables Services](https://github.com/dre0dru/AddressablesServices) is the open-source Unity package that provides essential functionality for worry-free usage of `Addressables` in safe and predictable manner.
+[Addressables Services](https://github.com/dre0dru/AddressablesServices) is the open-source Unity package that provides essential functionality for the worry-free usage of `Addressables` in safe and predictable manner.

 You can read more about usage and installation on [GitHub](https://github.com/dre0dru/AddressablesServices).